Amanda Swope

-Amanda Swope is an American politician who has served as the Oklahoma House of Representatives member from the 70th district since November 16, 2022.
+Amanda Swope is an American and Muscogee politician who served as the Oklahoma House of Representatives member from the 71st district from 2022 to 2025.
 She was the Tulsa County Democratic Party Chairwoman between 2019 and 2022, the youngest person and first Native American to hold the position.

-She is a citizen of the Muscogee Nation.
+She is a citizen of the Muscogee Nation and, in January 2025 assumed the role of Director of Tribal Policy & Partnership in the administration of Tulsa Mayor Monroe Nichols.

 Early life and education

 Amanda Swope was born and raised in Tulsa where she graduated from Nathan Hale High School in 2006.
+Her mother is former Tulsa City Councilor Connie Dodson.
 She earned her bachelor's degree in psychology from Northeastern State University and her master's degree in public administration from the University of Oklahoma.

 Career

 Swope worked in the nonprofit sector before accepting a job for the Muscogee Nation in 2018.
 She became the tribal juvenile justice program director for the Muscogee Nation in 2021.

 Tulsa County Democratic Party

 Swope started volunteering with the Tulsa County Democratic Party in 2011.
 She served as the Chairwoman of the Tulsa County Democratic Party from 2019 to 2022.
-She was the first woman and first Native American to hold the seat.
+She was the youngest person and first Native American to hold the seat.
+She also worked on Drew Edmondson's campaign for governor in 2018.